react-native-community/discussions-and-proposals/proposals/0000-Move-Platforms-to-Own-Packages.md

 Platform-specific APIs could drop the platform suffix from their name. `PermissionsAndroid` could just be `Permissions` for example.

 React Native being a Yarn workspace might make it easier to make other modules that should be developed and released alongside the main project.
 It would be easier to make a more advanced RNTester app in-tree with its own set of dependencies, for example.

+(**UPDATE**: I am working on a pull request to set up a monorepo, so other proposals could benefit from it regardless of this proposal's progress)

 The IOS-only and Android-only files and folders at the top level of the repo could get organized into their respective packages.